 What are the physical effects of Stress on the Body?

-When you’re stressed it can trigger anger, anger, irritability or frustration.
+When you’re stressed it can trigger anger, irritability or frustration.
 Prolonged tension and anger can activate the “fight or flight” reaction in your body.
-When you are worried your body generates additional amounts of adrenaline and cortisol, stress hormones.
-Your body then prepares to shield itself from harm by shifting blood flow from your stomach prior to your muscles (so you are able to flee from danger fast).
-During this period your temperature increases, heart rate increases blood pressure increases, breathing pattern varies, self-awareness enhances and you start to sweat.
+When you are worried, your body generates additional amounts of adrenaline and cortisol, stress hormones.
+Your body then prepares to shield itself from harm by shifting blood flow from your stomach so you are able to flee from danger fast.
+During this period your temperature increases, heart rate increases, blood pressure increases, breathing pattern varies, self-awareness enhances and you start to sweat.
 Uncontrolled stress and anger caused by the continuous production of stress chemicals along with various metabolic changes can damage various parts of the human body.